Review by Graham Johnstone

 Doctor Strange had started life in mystery/horror anthology Strange Tales, and this volume starts as he takes over the title.
 However, the extra page count didn’t necessarily help fledgling writer Roy Thomas.
 The retold origin benefits from the greater length, but other stories feel stretched.
 He also retreads familiar ground, with the return of earlier foes Nightmare, Dormammu, and Umar, plus Eternity, and competing love interests Victoria Bentley and Clea.
 Thomas eventually brings in his own characters, including The Black Knight, prompting a crossover with The Avengers, which is a logical inclusion here, but the wise-cracking dialogue jars, and the John Buscema art looks weak and dated beside Colan.
 Thomas’ main innovation was the bathos of everyday elements as Strange and otherworldly refugee Clea negotiate hippie-era Greenwich Village: cab rides and alleyways inevitably lead to perils.
 On the downside, this also triggered his identity-protecting masked revamp.

-The peak Colan/Palmer art runs from the middle of this volume into the next, with both volumes collected in the second budget black and white Essential Doctor Strange.
+The peak Colan/Palmer art runs from the middle of this volume into Volume 4, with both volumes collected in the second budget black and white Essential Doctor Strange. or the luxury second Omnibus.
 Scores for each are brought down by the other, weaker, material.
 The prices sought for all editions reflect the enduring demand for these stories, though new editions may appear in the wake of the film.
-Colan and Palmer return in volume 5, with a sustained run in volume 6.
+Colan and Palmer return in Volume 5, with a sustained run in Volume 6.